ZimmermanGroup/conformer-rl/docs/source/tutorial/quick_start.rst

 We will choose :class:`~conformer_rl.environments.environments.GibbsScorePruningEnv` since it penalizes conformers that are identical to previously generated conformers, encouraging the agent to find a diverse set of conformers.
-It is a pre-built environment that is already registered with OpenAI gym as 'GibbsScorePruningEnv-v0'.
-We can also specify how many conformers to be generated in each episode of the environment by setting `max_steps`.
+It is a pre-built environment that is already registered with OpenAI gym as ``'GibbsScorePruningEnv-v0'``.
+We can also specify how many conformers to be generated in each episode of the environment by setting ``max_steps``.

-:func:`conformer_rl.environments.environment_wrapper.Task` automatically generates
+:func:`~conformer_rl.environments.environment_wrapper.Task` automatically generates
 an environment wrapper compatible with the agent.
-By setting `num_envs` to 20, we can have our agent sample on 20 environments simultaneously, which can speed up training.::
+By setting ``num_envs`` to 20, we can have our agent sample on 20 environments simultaneously, which can speed up training.::

     from conformer_rl.environments import Task